MASTITIS AND SORE BREASTS

 - Check to see that your baby or child is well-positioned and has a good latch or attachment.
 This helps the baby to take more of your milk.

-- Change positions when you feed your baby to increase your comfort and help remove milk around the breast.
+- Change positions when you feed your baby to increase your comfort.
 This video showing natural breastfeeding positions can be helpful.

 - If you wear a bra, make sure it is well-fitting, supportive, and not tight.
 Avoid clothing or straps that are tight on the breast, chest, and underarm area.